instana/nodejs/CONTRIBUTING.md

 The correct way of *adding* a dependency in one of the packages is to use the command `lerna add --scope=${package-name} ${dependency-name}`.
 For example, to add the dependency `moment` to the package `@instana/core`, you would use `lerna add --scope=@instana/core moment`.
 Specific versions or version ranges can be used as well: `lerna add --scope=@instana/core "moment@^2.29.1`.
 To add a development dependency, use `--dev`, that is, `lerna add --scope=@instana/collector --dev moment`.
 Refer to `lerna add --help` for more information.

-### Removing A Package Dependency

-Do *not* run `npm uninstall ${dependency-name}` in the directory of a package.
-This will mess up the `package-lock.json` file in that package.

-There is no `lerna` command to remove a dependency, that is, there is no `lerna remove --scope` counterpart for `lerna add --scope`.
-To remove a dependency from a package, remove the corresponding entry from the `dependencies`/`devDependencies`/... section of the package's `package.json` file and then run `npm run refresh-package-lock-files` afterwards.
-This will remove the package from the `node_modules` folder and also update the `package-lock.json` file correctly.

 ### Updating Dependencies

 #### Updating All Dependencies At Once

 You can run `npm run update-deps` to update all dependencies in all packages via [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) in one batch.

+#### Updating A Single Version In A `package.json` File

+Run `lerna add --scope=@instana/$package $dependencyName@$version && npm run refresh-package-lock-files`.
+For example, when you want to update the `semver` dependency in `@instana/core` to version 7.5.3, run `lerna add --scope=@instana/core semver@7.5.3 && npm run refresh-package-lock-files`.

+You can manage dev dependencies in the same way, that is `lerna add --dev --scope=@instana/autoprofile semver@7.5.3 && npm run refresh-package-lock-files`.

+Do *not* run `npm install ${dependency-name}` in the directory of a package (like, in `packages/core`) to update a dependency.
+This will mess up the `package-lock.json` file in that package.
+(If you accidentally did this, you can do a `git checkout` of the `package.json` file of the package and then run `npm run refresh-package-lock-files` to fix the lock file and the content of `node_modules`.)

 #### Updating A Single Version In A Lockfile